dotnet/docs/docs/standard/async-in-depth.md

 Using `await` allows your application or service to perform useful work while a task is running by yielding control to its caller until the task is done.
 Your code does not need to rely on callbacks or events to continue execution after the task has been completed.
 The language and task API integration does that for you.
 If you’re using `Task<T>`, the `await` keyword will additionally "unwrap" the value returned when the Task is complete.
 The details of how this works are explained further below.

-You can learn more about tasks and the different ways to interact with them in the [Task-based Asynchronous Pattern (TAP) Article](https://msdn.microsoft.com/library/hh873175.aspx).
+You can learn more about tasks and the different ways to interact with them in the [Task-based Asynchronous Pattern (TAP)](~/docs/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap.md) topic.

 ## Deeper Dive into Tasks for an I/O-Bound Operation